Day 3 -

 1 tbs. black beans (fermented)

-1 lbs. wide fresh rice noodles or 12 oz. wide dried rice noodles
+1 lbs. wide fresh rice noodles or 12 oz. wide dried rice

 3 tsp. fresh ginger